Waluigi: Promotion and reception

-Reception

 Since his appearance in Mario Tennis, Waluigi has received a mixed reception.
 Ben Bertoli of Kotaku said that the game introduced "one of gaming's greatest anti-heroes" and that Waluigi had since gained a cult following.
 IGN editor Matt Casamassina described him as a recognisable mascot to many, but also as a beloved one to Nintendo fans.
 Hiroyuki Takahashi, a developer for Mario Power Tennis, chose him and Wario as his favourite characters in Power Tennis, adding that he prefers characters with more personality.
 Ian Walker of Kotaku expressed a pure love for Waluigi on the character's 20th anniversary and highlighted that while Mario, Luigi, and Wario are all sympathetic characters, "Waluigi stands apart as the one truly irredeemable scoundrel" and considered that an aspect of his character is present in everyone.
 Ryan Craddock of Nintendo Life also celebrated the 20-year anniversary of his debut, stating that he could not imagine a Nintendo sports game without him.
 Writing for Game Informer, Dan Ryckert felt that Waluigi should be the star of his own game because he considered him to be funnier than Wario and highlighted that his legs look hilarious when running.
 Despite this, he opined that Nintendo did not care about the character because his relationship to Wario had never been clarified.
 While describing Waluigi as a "hollow absence of a character" and "a rejected Frankenstein monster, cobbled together from half-assed, bad, or otherwise meaningless ideas", Dom Nero of Esquire praised the character for his tennis skills and the fluidity of his movements.
 He opined that playing as Waluigi in Mario Tennis Aces epitomises the joy of playing video games and highlighted his moonwalking backswing, spins, and tossing of roses as "devilishly entertaining".
 VG247 writer Kelsey Raynor thought that the Waluigi Pinball track was the best in the Mario Kart series, stating that it was "Waluigi's time to shine" and was the perfect opportunity for a character associated with chaos to force drivers into a "sadistic death-trap of a race".